Imogen trained as an actor at RADA, did nine years dance training at the London School of Contemporary Dance and gained a 1st in English at Oxford.

 Her leading film roles include Jack & Sarah, Sense & Sensibility, A Summer Story, True Colors and, most recently, Insomniacs and Stake Out.

-Imogen has just finished touring in Frantic Assembly’s immensely successful Things I Know To Be True.
+Imogen recently finished touring in Frantic Assembly’s immensely successful Things I Know To Be True and filmed episodes of Death in Paradise and Holby City.

 Reviews for Imogen Stubbs in 'Things I Know To Be True'